Whiteville undergoes downtown facelift with streetscape plan

-The Whiteville Streetscape Master Plan provides a vision and framework for improving the South Madison Street streetscape from Webster Street on the north to the intersection of Lee and Franklin Streets to the south.
+The Whiteville Streetscape Master Plan offers a vision and framework to improve the South Madison Street streetscape.
+It covers the area from Webster Street in the north to the Lee and Franklin Streets intersection in the south.

 A history rich in character and collaboration